python-websockets/websockets/docs/topics/authentication.rst

      When tokens are short-lived or single-use, this bug produces an interesting effect: every other WebSocket connection fails.

-   * Safari 14 ignores credentials entirely.
+   * Safari behaves as expected.

 Two other options are off the table: